Direct Subsidized and Unsubsidized Loans

 Step By Step Direct Subsidized and Unsubsidized Loan Instructions

 You must file a FAFSA and receive an award notification from our office listing a Direct Subsidized and/or Unsubsidized Loan offer(s).

 You may initially accept, reduce, or decline the loan(s) on ULink using the option Accept/Decline Financial Aid under the Financial Aid section on the Student Services tab.
 You may review your student account activity on ULink using the Account option under the Tuition, Fees, Payment Options section on the Student Services tab.
 For assistance with ULink, review our ULink Financial Aid tutorials.

-If you are accepting a loan offer(s), you must be enrolled at least half-time in an eligible degree program or approved non-degree status for the funds to disburse to your account.
-Half-time for undergraduates is 6 hours, and half-time for graduate/professional students is 4.5 hours in fall and spring and 3 hours in summer.You must continue to meet all other federal eligibility requirements.
+If you are accepting a loan offer(s), you must be enrolled at least half-time in an eligible degree program or have approved non-degree status for the funds to disburse to your account.
+Half-time for undergraduates is 6 hours and half-time for graduate/professional students is 4.5 hours in fall and spring, and 3 hours in summer.You must continue to meet all other federal eligibility requirements.